TechNestOwl/TechNestOwl/README.md

 <!-- 🌱 I’m currently working as a TA for DigitalCrafts Bootcamp -->

-📫 How to reach me: technestowl@gmail.com
+*How to reach me:

+           *📫 technestowl@gmail.com

-🔑 Connect with me on LinkedIn: https://www.linkedin.com/in/gill-guimaraes-6aa9141b4/
+           *🔑 Connect with me on LinkedIn: https://www.linkedin.com/in/gill-guimaraes-6aa9141b4/

 <!-- My Skills 💻 -->